Ram-Godavarthi/Sensor_Fusion_3D_Object_Tracking_Lidar-Camera/3D_Object_Tracking_Report.md

 - From the below table, One can observe that the CameraTTC are way off than the Lidar points in 90% of the frames except for few frames.
 Out of 3 combinations, FAST-BRISK performs better than other two.

+**Below table shows the TTC with Lidar and Camera of three different descriptors

   Detector   Descriptor   LidarTTC  CameraTTC
     FAST		BRISK		0.00s	0.00s